wallerlab/reaktor/README.md

 Reaktor can then be used to visualize the products in a 3D interactive viewer.

-Reaktor uses the pyReactor code which was written by S. Nandi and A. Ayyappan from the IIT in Kharagpur. https://github.com/anooplabiitkgp/PyAR
+Reaktor uses the PyAR code which was written by S. Nandi and A. Ayyappan from the IIT in Kharagpur. https://github.com/anooplabiitkgp/PyAR

 #Build